Accelerating Edge Inference for Distributed MoE Models with Latency-Optimized Expert Placement: Abstract

 \section{Abstract}

-Mixture-of-Experts (MoE) have become a cornerstone for training and scaling large language models (LLMs), offering substantial gains in model capacity and efficiency through sparse expert activation.
-However, serving these models remains challenging in practice, particularly in resource-constrained edge environments, due to their large memory footprint and complex communication demands.
-While centralized cloud inference is common, it incurs high infrastructure costs, along with latency and privacy concerns.
-A few recent edge MoE works propose memory-efficient strategies but typically focus on single-device or homogeneous setups.
-This paper presents \name, an efficient MoE inference framework that enables activation-aware expert placement across collaborative, heterogeneous, GPU-equipped edge servers. \name leverages the inherent sparsity of MoE models and workload locality to minimize cross-server communication and enable efficient expert placement under heterogeneous resource constraints.
-It introduces a data-driven, activation-aware placement algorithm that balances local coverage and memory usage across servers, alongside a lightweight migration mechanism that adapts expert assignments under evolving workloads.
-We evaluate \name on modern MoE models and widely used datasets, demonstrating up to 30.6\% lower inference latency, and substantial communication reduction compared to state-of-the-art baselines, showcasing the effectiveness of collaborative edge-based MoE inference.
+The emergence of Mixture-of-Experts (MoE) has transformed the scaling of large language models by enabling vast model capacity through sparse activation.
+Yet, converting these performance gains into practical edge deployment remains difficult, as the massive memory footprint and communication demands often overwhelm resource-limited environments.
+While centralized cloud-based solutions are available, they are frequently plagued by prohibitive infrastructure costs, latency issues, and privacy concerns.
+Moreover, existing edge-oriented optimizations largely overlook the complexities of heterogeneous hardware, focusing instead on isolated or uniform device setups.
+In response, this paper proposes \name, an inference framework engineered for collaborative MoE serving across diverse GPU-equipped edge servers.
+By leveraging the intrinsic sparsity and input locality of MoE workloads, \name minimizes inter-server communication and optimizes expert placement within diverse resource constraints.
+The framework integrates an activation-aware placement strategy that balances local request coverage with memory utilization, supplemented by a runtime migration mechanism to adapt expert distribution to dynamic workload changes.
+Experiments on contemporary MoE models and datasets demonstrate that \name reduces inference latency by up to 30.6\% and significantly lowers communication costs compared to state-of-the-art baselines, confirming the effectiveness of cooperative edge-based MoE serving.